ShorenaK/KIBI-E-COMMERCE-STORE/README.md

 ## Credits:

 This development was coded and created by Estrella Alvarez, Steven Calhoun, Shorena K. Anzhilov.
-The objective of this repository is RESTful API's with Java Script, Express APP, EJS  +  Mongoose & MongoDB.